Table of Contents

 - Spironolactone & non-steroidal anti-inflammatory drugs (NSAIDs): Combination has been associated with severe hyperkalemia.
 NSAIDs can reduce the antihypertensive, diuretic and natriuretic effect of spironolactone

-- Spironolactone & corticosteroids (ACTH): Intensified electrolyte depletion, particularly hypokalemia may occur
+- Spironolactone & corticosteroids (ACTH): Intensified electrolyte depletion, particular hypokalemia may occur

 - Spironolactone & alcohol, barbiturates, or narcotics: Potentiation of orthostatic hypotension may develop